Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 • There are many opportunities for hiking, scrambling, and bouldering in the area for less technical climbers.

-Along with rock climbing, there’s also a cliff in the area used as an official BASE jumping (free jumping with nothing but a parachute) launchpad.
+Along with rock climbing, the area has a cliff used as an official BASE jumping (free jumping with nothing but a parachute) launchpad.

 Batu Caves Temple - Malaysia Most Sacred Hindu Temple